 Breast Cancer Screening:

-- 20 years of age or older - women should perform breast self-examinations to be more aware of how your breasts look and feel.
+- 20 years of age or older - women should perform breast self-examinations to be more aware of how their breasts look and feel.
 There is no right or wrong way to check your breasts, as long as you learn the entire area of your breast tissue – from your collarbone, under your armpits and your nipples – well enough to notice any changes.
 The best time to perform a breast self-exam is after your menstrual cycle ends each month, when your breasts are least likely to be swollen.
 If you no longer have your menstrual cycle, choose a day that’s easy to remember for your self-exam.
 You may also view How to Do Breast Self-Exams.

 Regular Clinical Breast Examinations by a Doctor

 - 20 to 39 years of age - a clinical breast exam should be part of your regular women's physical and performed every three years.